aleshaleksey/fansys23/movement-exploration.md

 __If a group wishes to simplify__ these rules, it is recommended to use "Good" flight for natural fliers and "Perfect" flight for magical flight.
 Using "perfect" flight for all fliers is the simplest rule of course, but makes flying monsters, mounts and characters a lot more powerful.
 Beware!

 ##### Walk and Flight Logic
-Most terrestrial creatures have legs and walk.
+Most terrestrial entities have legs and walk.
 Some do not.
 They slither.
 They are an exception.
 We ignore them for now.
 Using small to large animals for reference, quadrupeds have a walking speed of 2-6 miles per hour (mph), a running speed of 8-20mph, and a sprint pace of 16-40mph.
 There are fewer bipeds, but they are capable of similar speeds (see ostriches).
 Humanoids are comparatively slow.
 3-4mph (~5-6ft/s) is a typical walk.
 The fastest sprinter reaches about 24mph (100m/9s, 35ft/s), an average human springs at ~16mph (100m/15s, 24ft/s).
 The speeds we have quoted in the rules are a bit lower as conditions on an adventure are seldom as ideal as on a modern running track.
 Likewise you will notice that I have used [STR] for sprinting.
 This is in keeping with sports physiology.

-Most natural flying creatures of tiny to large sizes are fast.
-Indeed there are fewer flying creatures that can fly slowly than those that can't.
+Most natural flying entities of tiny to large sizes are fast.
+Indeed there are fewer flying entities that can fly slowly than those that can't.
 Typical cruise speeds of birds are 10-60mph, with maximum speeds being as much as twice as high.
-On the other hand, flying creatures usually need space to change direction and sacrifice sturdiness for the highly energetic activity of flight.
-Few flying creatures in the real world weight much more than 10kg.
+On the other hand, flying entities usually need space to change direction and sacrifice sturdiness for the highly energetic activity of flight.
+Few flying entities in the real world weight much more than 10kg.

 ---